leon-gh/InputEvents/README.md

 I am standing on the shoulders of giants.

-**Not heard of the term 'event' programming before?** Here's a quick primer: [Event Programming 101](docs/EventProgramming101.md).
+**Not heard of the term 'event' programming?** Here's a quick primer: [Event Programming 101](docs/EventProgramming101.md).
 It is by far the easiest way to get your project working with external controls.

 ## INSTALLATION